 Permanent Housed Family Preference will be given priority above other local preferences.
 First Priority - Permanent Housed Family Preference referrals.
 Referrals received under this preference will be prioritized by date and time of referral.
 Second priority - Referrals from Sponsors (a current Homes for Good approved entity) under the Transitional Homeless Family Preference.
-Referrals received under this preference will be prioritized by date and time of referral.
+Referrals received under this preference will be prioritized by date and time of referrals will be prioritized by date and time of referral.
 All other local preference referrals will be prioritized by date and time of referral.